intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/tf/basic_text_classification/README.md

 ```

 In above commands
-* `--cluster_mode` The mode of spark cluster. support local and yarn.
+* `--cluster_mode` The mode of spark cluster, supporting local and yarn.
 Default is "local".

 ## Results